Do Go On - 126 - Virginia Hall: The Limping Lady

 Oh, the humanity.

-How was it the comedy festival?
+What is it the comedy festival?

 Don't they know I need to talk?

-That is annoying.
-I came down with something last week, which you can probably still hear a little
+I came down with something last week, which you can probably still hear a little bit in my voice,

-bit in my voice, where I couldn't, like my throat just kind of closed over.
-I work in a call
+Like my throat just kind of closed over.

-center and on radio and on a podcast.
-I couldn't work that day.
-Yeah.
-Where's the justice?
+and on radio and on a podcast.

-Where's the justice?
 The people need to hear this voice.

-Take my leg, leave me my voice.
+Leave me my voice.

 Take it.
 I don't need it.

 Is what Jess was saying.
-Not me.

 Oh God, not me.

-Please don't tell my leg.
+Please don't take my leg.

-Anyway, so she's re-loat how to walk
+Anyway, so she's relearned how to walk.

-that she was going to go back to her pursuit of foreign service and she was home for about a year while she
+she once again decided that she was going to go back to her pursuit of foreign service.

-didn't have room for an amputee.
-As a matter of fact there was a bizarre rule
+They simply didn't have room for an amputee.

-that didn't allow amputees as foreign service officers.
+As a matter of fact, there was a bizarre rule that didn't allow amputees as foreign service officers.

 That is a bizarre rule.

-I had to be able bodied, which is ridiculous.
+I had to be able-bodied, which is ridiculous.

-It's very vague as well.
+That's very vague as well.

 Yeah.